-Kontakion: Today, Konstantine with his mother Helen present the Cross, the most Precious Wood.
+Kontakion: Today, Constantine with his mother Helena present the Cross, the most Precious Wood.
 It shames unbelievers.
 It is a weapon of faithful kings against their adversaries.
 A great sign has come forth for us which is awesome in battle.

 Kathisma: The Maker of the sun and all creation was led once to the Cross.
-And now to himself He leads you, the shining star, by stars from Heaven.
+And now to Himself He leads you, the shining star, by stars from Heaven.
 And to you first He bestowed imperial power.
-Therefore, O most pious Emperor Constantine, we extol you and your mother Helen the Godly‐Minded.
+Therefore, O most pious Emperor Constantine, we extol you and your mother Helena the Godly‐Minded.

-Saint Helen’s earnest Prayers and way of life encouraged her son Saint Konstantine to become a Christian.
-Saints Konstantine and Helen were Emperor and Emperess, but they also have the title of Equal-to-the-Apostles because Saint Konstantine was the first Emperor to legalise Christianity and openly confess his Christian beliefs.
+Saints Constantine and Helena were Emperor and Emperess, but they also have the title of Equal to the Apostles because Saint Constantine was the first Emperor to legalise Christianity and openly confess his Christian beliefs.
 He also aided his mother to search for the Most Holy Cross of Christ.
-When Saint Helen travelled to the Holy Land, she found the Cave where Our Most Precious Lord Jesus Christ was Born, His Tomb, Cross, Nails, Crown of Thorns and much more.
+When Saint Helena travelled to the Holy Land, she found the Cave where Our Most Precious Lord Jesus Christ was Born, His Tomb, Cross, Nails, Crown of Thorns and much more.
 She built 365 Churches in the Holy Land, all of which were later destroyed except for the Church of the Nativity in Bethlehem which stands to this day.
-Saint Konstantine and Helen also built the Church of the Holy Sepulchre at the Tomb of Christ.
+Saint Constantine and Helena also built the Church of the Holy Sepulchre at the Tomb of Christ.